-The perspective on moral behavior outlined in Brekke, Kverndokk and Nyborg implies that people in general do not fulfill what they consider their moral obligations, whereas the alternative perspective outlined above advocates the opposite conclusion.
+The perspective on moral behavior outlined in Brekke, Kverndokk and Nyborg implies that people in general do not fulfill what they consider their moral obligations, whereas the alternative perspective outlined above suggests the opposite conclusion.
 What is the correct view on human nature?
-In my view, the alternative perspective should not be rejected out of hand.
-It is far from trivial to claim that people make trade-offs in choices inspired by moral reasoning, and hence as economist we should avoid considering this as a question about a purely technical assumption on the utility function.
-Of course, the trade-off perspective may still be justifiable, but that needs to be decided on the basis of empirical analysis.
+As I see it, the alternative perspective should not be rejected out of hand.
+It is far from trivial to claim that people make trade-offs in choices inspired by moral reasoning, and hence as economists we should avoid considering this as a purely technical issue about the utility function (to wit, whether it is continuous or not).
+Of course, the trade-off perspective may still be justifiable, but that needs to be established by empirical analysis.

-Both perspectives, however, imply that moral values play a role in individual choices, and thus it is important to discuss the nature of these values and how they are established in society.
+Both perspectives, however, imply that moral values play a role in individual choices, and thus, in any case, it is of interest to discuss the nature of these values and how they are established in society.
 Brekke, Kverndokk and Nyborg provide a very nice illustration of one possible approach to moral reasoning, by arguing that people solve a maximization problem representing a formal version of Kant's thinking.
 Their approach is quite general in nature, but it may be instructive first to look at the specific procedure outlined in the paper.
-They assume that everyone agrees on using utilitarian reasoning as the basis for evaluating goodness in society, whereas they use Kantian reasoning when specifying the relevant assumption to make about others' behavior when solving the moral problem.
+They assume that everyone agrees on using utilitarian reasoning as the basis for evaluating goodness in society, whereas they use Kantian reasoning when specifying the relevant assumption to make about others' behavior when solving the moral problem.3

 Many people do not find utilitarianism - or any other social welfare function - an appropriate basis for moral reasoning.
 There are two main reasons for this.
-First, some argue that moral reasoning has to take place in deliberations with others (see for example Anderson (1993)), and insist that
+First, some argue that moral reasoning has to take place in de-

-&lt;sup>3Brekke, Kverndokk and Nyborg stress that there is no conflict between utilitarian moral philosophy and the Kantian Categorical Imperative in their model.
+3Brekke, Kverndokk and Nyborg stress that there is no conflict between utilitarian moral philosophy and the Kantian Categorical Imperative in their model.
 That is true, if one restricts utilitarian moral philosophy to be about the goodness of social states.
 However, many utilitarians will insist that utilitarian moral philosophy also has implications for the assumptions we make about others' behavior when determining morally ideal effort.
 The (act) utilitarian perspective implies that we should solve the moral maximization problem by assuming that people do what they actually do (and not that they do the morally required act, as in Kantian reasoning), and this is what makes utilitarianism such a demanding moral system at the individual level.